Punktum-dk/epp-service-specification/README.md

 - `pendingTransfer`

-The transfers for of hosts are a part of the [domain transfer](#domain-transfer) operation, which is instantaneous and as outlined in [RFC:5732] transfer of host objects is does not really apply.
+The transfers of hosts are a part of the [domain transfer](#domain-transfer) operation, which is instantaneous and as outlined in [RFC:5732] transfer of host objects does not really apply.

 From [RFC:5732]: